Don’t Forget to Check Our Calendar Regularly here >>

-As we count down to the anniversary over the 5 months preceding the 50th Anniversary we will be hosting events throughout the greater Winyah Bay watershed including paddles, cleanups, and more!
-We will also be hosting interactive competitions with our 5250ACTions Challenge, Photo Contest, and more!
+We held a 5 month countdown to the 50th Anniversary with events throughout the greater Winyah Bay watershed including paddles, cleanups, and more!
+We also hosted interactive competitions with our 5250ACTions Challenge, Photo Contest, and more!

 River lovers enjoyed a wonderful evening at the Riverside Club on the Waccamaw River, supporting our work to protect fishable, swimmable, drinkable water and celebrating 50 years of the Clean Water Act with food, drinks, and fun!